 Here are some simple, but key factors for a long producing vegetable garden and maybe even a whole new fall vegetable garden.

-- Control Insects & Diseases Stop problems while they are small.
+- Control insects and diseases: Stop problems while they are small.
 Plants can defoliate from fungus diseases and a plant with no leaves is not going to produce fruit.

-- Extend the season Cool nighttime temperatures send a signal to many plants to stop producing new fruits.
+- Extend the season: Cool nighttime temperatures send a signal to many plants to stop producing new fruits.
 If cool temperatures or a frost are inevitable, cover your crops with floating row covers.
-These light-weight woven fabric allow light and water to come through, but raise the temperature slightly.
+This light-weight woven fabric allows light and water to come through but raise the temperature slightly.
 If your crops need to be fertilized by insects, the row covers should come off during the day.